dbchudasama/Mentoring_SOLID_Principles/README.md

  Modify your previous solution to satisfy the above conditions.

-You can clone the repo locally, copy your previous solution into this branch, modify and push your changes to it as you progress.
+You can clone the repo locally, modify and push your changes to it as you progress.
 Please first create a new folder named with your name i.e. Vaishali or Maryam and then put all your code files in there so we know who has coded what :).

 HINT: Consider using Interfaces.